Teacher of Music & Commercial/Music Technology

 Essential

-• The ability to promote good progress and outcomes by pupils
+• The ability to promote good progress and outcomes in their students.

-• Highly effective communication skills with both children and adults, including parents and carers
+• Highly effective oral and written communication skills with both children and adults, including parents and carers.

 Apply